soprandi/chrome-version-proxy/README.md

 ## How It Works

+1. **Check cache**: First checks if a valid cached response exists for the platform/offset combination
-1. **Fetch versions**: Calls Google's Version History API to get all stable Chrome versions for the specified platform
+2. **Fetch versions**: If cache miss, calls Google's Version History API to get all stable Chrome versions for the specified platform
-2. **Identify latest**: The first version in the response (highest major version)
+3. **Identify latest**: The first version in the response (highest major version)
-3. **Calculate supported major**: `latest_major - offset`
+4. **Calculate supported major**: `latest_major - offset`
-4. **Find latest_accepted**: Searches through the version list to find the first actual version with the calculated major
+5. **Find latest_accepted**: Searches through the version list to find the first actual version with the calculated major
+6. **Cache result**: Stores the result in memory with a 24-hour expiration time

 ### Example Calculation